 Physical exam: A report showing you’re in good physical and mental health.

-Supplies: In order to maintain a professional appearance while on the “job,” you’ll need to wear scrubs and closed toed shoes (rubber soles).
+Supplies: In order to maintain a professional appearance while on the “job,” you’ll need to wear scrubs and closed-toed shoes (rubber soles).
 You’ll also need to purchase a watch with a second hand, stethoscope, gait belt and blood pressure cuff.

 Putting Your Skills to Practice

 The training facilitates hands-on interactions with patients.
 You need to be mentally prepared for the job as you’ll encounter residents with varying degrees of disability depending on where you work.
 For instance, some patients may have off-putting ailments.
 Others may have mental illnesses or disfiguring conditions.
 If you train at a hospice, you might have to work with patients who are nearing death.
-Sadly, no amount of mental preparation will leave you unaffected by the sight and scent of the patients at many long term care facilities.
+Sadly, no amount of mental preparation will leave you unaffected by the sight and scent of the patients at many long-term care facilities.
 Fortunately, your training and compassion will help you to shake off the sadness (and/or repulsion) of the environment, so you can provide the best care possible.

-During your first week, the RN instruction will either assign you to a team or a CNA to shadow.
+During your first week, the RN instructor will either assign you to a team or a CNA to shadow.
 After demonstrating the basic skills during the first week, the instructor will assign you to a patient or two where you’ll practice basic tasks like infection control, making beds and feeding the patients.
 Later on, you’ll have the opportunity to practice patient transfers and bathing patients.

 One common complaint among 90 percent of nurse aide students is the revelation that CNAs in the training facilities use shortcuts instead of following the prescribed steps.
 Note, in real-world scenarios, the CNAs have to care for several patients at once.
 As a trainee, you must follow the prescribed procedures in preparation for the skills exam where shortcuts are not acceptable.